tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 - blog
 - tech
 layout: post
+twitter_desc: An honest conversation about being a woman in tech.
+twitter_image: 79-00card.jpg
 ---

 *I wrote this to answer a question I get pretty often.
 I tried for many years to side-step the conversation but I won't be doing that anymore.
 In light of what's been happening recently with Uber, I documented my current thoughts about the industry.*